 How do I find a great bike?
 This is a question I know a lot of you are asking yourselves this time of year.
 Spring is just around the corner, the roads and paths are clear of snow, and the flowers are starting to bloom.
 It's a perfect time to start to ride.

-We've written a lot on this blog about why you should start riding a bike, and as spring rolls in we want to write a bit about how you should go about finding your new ride in 2018.
+We've written a lot on this blog about why you should start riding a bike, and as spring rolls in we want to write a bit about how you should go about finding your new ride.
 There are a lot of different ways to find your perfect bike, but we've distilled it down to three:

 We've summarized some of the pros and cons of each source below, and hope we can give you the right information to get out and find your ride this season!

 Independent Bike Store

 OK so I know what you're thinking.
 "You're an independent bike store, writing about buying a bike, and you're going to tell me that buying a new bike from London Bicycle Café is my best option."
 And you're absolutely right, that's exactly what we're going to tell you.
 We believe that buying a bike from us will save you time, save you money, give you peace of mind, and keep you on the road longer than any other way of buying a bike.

 Your local bike store exists to help you find the right bike to fit your lifestyle.
 When you come to see us, our job is to help you find the right bike to suit your needs, and support you for years after you leave our store.
 You will have a fantastic selection of bikes to choose from: different styles, features, colours, and brands, that all have different features that you can try in-store.
 Once you find a bike you love, we can help you find a matching pannier, or basket, and give you tips for maintaining your ride, and if you get a flat tire along the way, you can stop in for a tasty espresso while we get you back on the road.
 We also give away a lot of free advice to our customers, and we charge reasonable rates for repairs and maintenance when you do need something fixed.
 There are many reasons to support your local bike store, here are a few of them below: